 On St James’ Street The Malt Cross is one of the longest surviving Victorian music halls in Britain.
 A couple of years ago it was awarded a major pot of lottery funding which has been used to open up access to the caves.
 In a former life they were used by monks to brew ale – and in more recent times you could have enjoyed a curry here.
 Generally the caves are only open during organised tours – but do look out for open days and special events too.

 Just off Old Market Square is The Bell Inn – a large, long hostelry with the oldest parts in the front two bars.
 Look out for the barrels offering views downwards into the caves – or join a tour to see them in detail.

-The Curious Tavern – on George Street – was newly opened in 2017 in an effort to show off some of the more unusual features of the Mecure Hotel.
+The Curious Tavern and Lost Caves – on George Street – was newly opened in 2017 in an effort to show off some of the more unusual features of the Mecure Hotel.
 You’ll have to seek out the caves from a separate entrance off Carlton Street and may face a wait to be seated.
 The caves are often only open on Thursday, Friday and Saturday evenings.

 Not far away, in the Hockley area – is The Angel Microbrewery.
 Once the heart of Nottingham’s alternative scene, the bar has relaunched with a fresh look and no sticky carpets.
 Cave access is by prior arrangement – often as part of an organised tour.

 The following tour operators will take you underground to various caves.
 Please note that for some, you’ll need to book in advance – and for most, there’s a modest charge.
 The tours aren’t just about caves – you’ll usually be able to learn loads more about local history in a friendly, informal setting

 The Original Nottingham Ghost Walk providing access to The Salutation takes place most Saturday evenings.

 Madame Parboiled Pub Tour taking in the Bell, the Salutation and the Trip to Jerusalem.
 Madame Parboiled can also be occasionally found at the Sir John Borlase Warren.